axelvaldez/radical-companies/_posts/rFiction/First of Earth/E03-give-him-back.markdown

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">Mean Mood Mod</h1>
  <p>She had been “celebrating” her 20th birthday, alone, by hopping from one Mod to another aimlessly, following the wind, so biden extends aca enrollment speak.
 She was definitely in a bad mood, a mean mood.
 Vic was intent on not letting her leave the habitat: first, he had kidnapped Munjez and then he had kidnapped her transport which was “being repaired.”
 “What’s next?” she wondered, “Is somebody going to tell me that the Galanet stopped working?
 Ha!”</p>
  <p>In a sudden panic, she checked.
 And it had, almost</p>
- <p>Her dad’s Mod was… disappeared?
+ <p>Her dad’s Mod was&hellip; disappeared?
 That was the equivalent of murdering Weber Bellamy!
 The only thing she could find was the references to his work.
 Those were all there, but nothing else.
 His avatar was pretty much generic and his personality, his voice, everything else was gone!</p>
- <p>As she was starting to choke up, she had a panicked thought and she looked for her grandfather and… Max Bellamy’s Mod, too, was completely gone.
+ <p>As she was starting to choke up, she had a panicked thought and she looked for her grandfather and&hellip; Max Bellamy’s Mod, too, was completely gone.
 At first she thought it was the part that overlapped her dad’s Mod, but she looked and looked and he was <em>completely</em> gone.</p>
  <p>Over the next couple of days she tried the possible places the data could be.
 She even looked by hand because she didn’t feel she could trust the Worms any more.
 He was disappeared completely and thoroughly.
 And it was the equivalent of murder because they had to also take out anything, and anybody, that was adjacent to him.</p>
  <p>She wanted to cry, but she didn’t want to give Vic and his minions the satisfaction.
 No matter, she let go and cried her eyes out.
 She never expected this level of violence.</p>
  <p>When she woke up the next cycle she seemed calm.
 She went about her usual routine and after finishing breakfast, she wasted her time at the Anchotron.</p>